Purchasing School Meals

 Secondary Lunch $2.80

-How to Make Prepayments
+How to Prepay

-• If you have more than one child in school, you can write a check for all your children who attend the same school.
-Be sure to write each student’s name and ID number on the check so that it can be properly credited.
-Please indicate the deposit amount for each student next to the name.
+• If parents/guardians have more than one child in the same school, you can write a check for all your children there.
+Be sure to write each student’s name and ID number on the check so that it can be credited properly.

 Check Acceptance Policy

-Checks used to pay for school meals must contain an address, phone number and student ID number.
-Returned checks are subject to recovery for the face value and a fee of $25 through an electronic debit or paper draft to the same account.
-Your payment by check constitutes your acceptance of these terms.
-If you have any questions concerning our check acceptance policy, please call CHECKredi at 1-800-239-1222.
+• Returned checks are subject to recovery for the face value and a fee of $25, through an electronic debit or paper draft to the same account.

-Account Balances
+Manage Account Balances

 Online Prepayments